AurumAS/DoubleCache/README.md

 * Redis.RedisCache - using StackExchange.Redis client
 * SubscribingCache - a decorator supporting push notifications of cache updates
 * PublishingCache - a decorator publishing cache changes
-* DoubleCache - An implementation using a local and remote cache
+* DoubleCache - a decorator wrapping a local and a remote cache

 Depending on your cache need, you can combine these implementations and decorators as you need.
 The most complete example would be a DoubleCache which takes a local cache decorated with a SubscribingCache and a RedisCache decorated with a PublishingCache.
 This will result in a local cache that will be in sync with the other local caches; if a value isn't found the value will be retrieved from Redis before ultimately being resolved using the func provided to the cache.